-The Presidential Task Forcehas worked to create policies and guidelines that guide us during the pandemic.
+The Presidential Task Forcehas worked to create policies and guidelines that guide us during the pandemic, including the document Protecting Our Den: A Safe Return to Campus.
 Task force members represent all major areas of campus and have been working diligently to respond to this pandemic and ensure the health and safety of our campus community and also prepare for possible disruptions to our normal operations.

 To protect yourself and others, get vaccinated and follow the health and safety guidelines on this page as provided by the CDC.